 DAB appeals move rather quickly.
 An appeal to the DAB must be received within seven business days after the written decision on the adverse action.
 The DAB must issue a decision within 45 days of the hearing, and not more than 120 days after the filing of the appeal.
 It is important to note, however, that the Secretary can under certain circumstances, reverse or vacate the DAB’s decision.
 Other adverse actions can be appealed through the VA’s grievance procedures.

 At other agencies, such as the Indian Health Service (IHS), appeal rights differ greatly.
 Appeal rights for members of the IHS medical staff follow local bylaws.
-Generally, there is a Professional Review Action (PRA), which must be requested by a Director or Department Chief, and then notification is sent to the affected staff member.
+Generally, there is a Professional Review Action (PRA), which must be requested by a Director or Department Chief, and then a notification is sent to the affected staff member.

 There is an ad hoc committee formed to informally review the employee’s patient care and, failing that process, there may be a Focused Professional Practice Evaluation (FPPE), where another member of the medical staff evaluates the employee’s ability to properly care for her patients.
 Failing that, the employee may be removed, allowing her to request a Fair Hearing before a hearing committee.